inrialearninglab/ai4t/docs/2-Other-resources/1-At-the-origins-of-the-project/1-1-Reports-and-Guidelines_EU-UNESCO-ODCE.en.md

 On going: Regulatory framework proposal on artificial intelligence[^4]

-« *The proposed AI regulation ensures that Europeans can trust what AI has to offer.
-While most AI systems pose limited to no risk and can contribute to solving many societal challenges, certain AI systems create risks that we must address to avoid undesirable outcomes. »*
+"*The proposed AI regulation ensures that Europeans can trust what AI has to offer.
+While most AI systems pose limited to no risk and can contribute to solving many societal challenges, certain AI systems create risks that we must address to avoid undesirable outcomes.*"

 Notable content: This Regulatory Framework defines 4 levels of risk in AI:

-1 - Unacceptable risk / 2 - High risk / 3 - Limited risk/ / 4 - Minimal or no risk
+1 - Unacceptable risk
+2 - High risk
+3 - Limited risk
+4 - Minimal or no risk

-**Educational or vocational training** are assessed as 2 - High risk « *as that may determine the access to education and professional course of someone's life (e.g. scoring of exams)* ».
+**Educational or vocational training** are assessed as **2 - High risk** "*as that may determine the access to education and professional course of someone's life (e.g. scoring of exams).*"

 #### The Joint Research Centre - JRC[^5]